 - alert state.

 The criteria to be used by the Transmission System Operator (TSO) when classifying the system state of its transmission system as restoration are as follows:

-ii.
-Demand Facilities are connected at a pace decided by the TSOs in charge of Restoration, depending on the technical capability and feasibility of the Transmission System resources and Significant Grid Users which are Power Generating Facilities.
+ii. demand facilities are connected at a pace decided by the TSOs in charge of restoration, depending on the technical capability and feasibility of the transmission system resources and significant grid users (SGUs) which are power generating facilities.

 Network Code on System Operation, Article 3(2)(38), Article 18(5)